MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/cordova/auth.md

 ---
-title: Add Authentication to your Apache Cordova app
+title: Add authentication to your Apache Cordova app
 description: Add authentication to your Apache Cordova app using Azure Mobile Apps with our tutorial.
 author: adrianhall
 ms.service: mobile-services